The short answer

 Check your ZIP code

-Use the tool above to see your utility's reported contaminant levels.
+See your utility's reported contaminant levels.
 Focus on lead, nitrate, TTHMs, HAA5, and PFAS.
+These are what determine whether your tap water is appropriate for formula, not tap water as a category.

 - 02